How To Get a Private Investigator License in Texas

 Texas Private Investigator Licensing Authority

-Private Investigator licensing in Texas is handled by the Texas Department of Public Safety.
+The Texas Department of Public Safety handles Private Investigator licensing in Texas.
 The Private Security Program regulates the private security and private investigation industry under the authority of the Texas Occupations Code, Chapter 1702, and the Private Security Board’s Administrative Rules.

 Contact Information